 There are many different ways to access physical and mental health care in the province of Quebec:

-Student Wellness Hub: The Student Wellness Hub cannot offer drop in appointments while campus is closed due to the COVID-19 pandemic.
-To keep serving the McGill community, most of our services are available by phone or online.
-Visit the Access Virtual Services page for more information.
+Student Wellness Hub: The Student Wellness Hub offers appointment only services.
+To keep serving the McGill community, services are available in-person and virtually.
+Visit the How to Access Services page for more information.

 Any costs associated with medical acts or laboratory tests are billed directly to your McGill International Health Insurance plan or Canadian provincial health insurance plan, saving you the step of having to submit a claim or paying in advance.